VeldEnDuin/VeldEnDuin.github.io/en/amenities/entertainment.md

 ---
 {% include links.md %}

-## Entertainment Veld & Duin summer 2022
+## Entertainment Veld & Duin summer 2023

-At this moment it is still uncertain if entertainment will be possible on the campsite and on what conditions.
+We are still preparing to offer fun entertainment in the summer of 2023 as well.

-We are looking into the possibilities for smaller and safer activities.
-We will have to plan these last minute in function of the guidelines, possibilities and the weather.
+We like to keep it small-scale and look for a nice mix of activities to interest young and not so young.

-We will keep you posted through facebook and our chalkboard.
+So keep an eye on this website and our facebook page.

 ## Entertainment Bredene and surroundings